Bolivia–Venezuela relations: Agricultural area

-In February 2007, the President of Venezuela Hugo Chávez Frías gave Bolivia 320 new "VENIRAN" brand tractors (of Venezuelan-Iranian design) from the factory located in Ciudad Bolivar in the Estado Bolivar, to develop and strengthen the agricultural sector of Bolivian rural areas.
+In February 2007, Venezuelan President Hugo Chávez Frías gave Bolivia 320 new "VENIRAN" brand tractors (of Venezuelan-Iranian design) from a factory in Ciudad Bolivar, Bolívar State, to develop and strengthen agriculture in Bolivian rural areas.
 Bolivian President Evo Morales Ayma distributed those 320 tractors among the departments of La Paz, Cochabamba, Santa Cruz, Tarija, Beni and Oruro.

-It is estimated that the donation of the tractors to Bolivia was valued at approximately 11.4 million dollars with each tractor worth approximately around 35 thousand dollars.
-Shortly after, the mayors of the various Bolivian municipalities that received the donation complained to the Bolivian press that the tractors were incomplete and did not have their respective plows.
-The Ministry of Rural Development and Lands of Bolivia indicated that it was already the obligation of the municipal governments to furnish the missing accessories, since the cost of each plow did not exceed 800 dollars per unit.
+The tractor donation was valued at approximately $11.4 million, with each tractor worth around $35,000.
+Shortly after, the mayors of the various Bolivian municipalities that received the donation complained to the Bolivian press that the tractors were incomplete and lacked their respective plows.
+The Ministry of Rural Development and Lands of Bolivia stated that municipal governments were already obligated to provide the missing accessories, since the cost of each plow did not exceed 800 dollars.
 In the end, due to the lack of state control and municipal mismanagement, several of those Venezuelan tractors ended up in the hands of mayors, councilors, or public officials in various Bolivian municipalities.

 Infrastructure area

-In 2004, Venezuelan President Hugo Chávez decided to give the mayor of the city of La Paz some 3,000 tons of asphalt for the paving of some streets in the La Paz city.
-The then-mayor Juan del Granado thanked the Venezuelan donation.
+In 2004, Venezuelan President Hugo Chávez donated 3,000 tons of asphalt to the mayor of La Paz to pave city streets.
+Former mayor Juan del Granado thanked the Venezuelan donation.

-On July 30, 2007, Venezuela gave a large amount of heavy machinery to Bolivia, valued at about 12 million dollars, for the reconstruction of several areas throughout the Department of Beni affected by natural disasters caused by the El Niño phenomenon.
-Among the heavy machinery that Venezuela donated to the people from Beni, there were about 4 excavators, 3 backhoes, 4 loaders, 4 compactors, 2 motor graders, 2 crawler loaders, 20 trucks, 2 vans, 3 tanks with a capacity for 15,000 liters of water each, and economic resources for the construction of a 120 ton-per-hour asphalt processing plant.
+On 30 July 2007, Venezuela donated heavy machinery valued at about $12 million to help rebuild areas in the Department of Beni affected by natural disasters from the El Niño phenomenon.
+The heavy machinery donated to Beni included four excavators, three backhoes, four loaders, four compactors, two motor graders, two crawler loaders, 20 trucks, two vans, three water tanks with a capacity of 15,000 liters each, and funding for a 120-ton-per-hour asphalt processing plant.